Skip to content

 Teachers can prepare the plates for students or have students make them.
 It is essential that they are checked to make sure there are not gaps that sunlight can get through.
 The cardboard from the eclipse glasses should completely cover the cut outs in the plates.

-- Using a marking tool, trace the outline of the eclipse glasses.
+4. Using a marking tool, trace the outline of the eclipse glasses.
+Hands using a pencil to trace glasses on a paper plate.

 Procedure: